ptr727/NxWitness/README.md

 ## Release Notes

+- Version 2.2:
+  - Simplified `Dockerfile` creation by using shell scripts instead of a `Makefile` (that I found too difficult to maintain and debug).
 - Version 2.1:
   - Added ARM64 images per user [request](https://github.com/ptr727/NxWitness/issues/131).
     - Note that testing was limited to verifying that the containers run on a Raspberry Pi 5.